What is a garment?

 1. As per types of fabric:

-Most people know garments by their fabrics nature like woven, knit, and nonwoven garments.
+Most people know garments by their fabric nature, like woven, knit, and nonwoven garments.

 a.
 Woven: Woven garments are made from woven fabric.
-Woven Garments Example: Shirt, pants, blazer, etc.
+Woven Garments Example: Shirt, pants, blazer, suit, vest, etc.

 b.
 Knit: Knit garments are made from Knit fabric.
-Knit Garments are Knitted sweaters, T-shirts, Polo shirts, jerseys, pullovers, Polo, cardigans, trousers, etc.
+Knit Garments are knitted sweaters, T-shirts, Polo shirts, jerseys, pullovers, cardigans, trousers, etc.

 2. As per wearing position:

-a.Top: Top garment is what is used to wear at the top part of the body, not worn below of umbilicus.
-Examples of Top garments are shirts, T-shirts, Polo shirts, bras, etc.
+a.Top: The top garment is what is worn at the top part of the body, not worn below the umbilicus.
+Examples of top garments are shirts, T-shirts, polo shirts, and bras.

-b.Bottom: The bottom garment is what is used to wear at the bottom part of the body, generally worn at the umbilicus or below the umbilicus of humans.
+b.Bottom: The bottom garment is what is worn at the bottom part of the body, generally worn at the umbilicus or below the umbilicus of humans.
 Bottom garment examples are pants, underwear, leggings, etc.

 3. As per Season: